ms-iot/imx-iotcore/Documentation/build-arm64-firmware.md

 # Building firmware for iMX8M Mini EVK board
-1) Build the iMX8M Mini EVK firmware.
-Adding "-j 20" to make will parallelize the build and speed it up significantly on WSL, but since the firmwares build in parallel it will be more difficult to diagnose any build failures.
-You can customize the number to work best with your system.
+1) Building the iMX8M Mini EVK firmware is similar to the above iMX8M Quad EVK board with only a few minor changes to build parameters.
+Be careful to make sure you are building for the correct board.
+Follow the instructions above for the iMX8M Quad EVK to setup and clone your build environment.

     ```bash
    # U-Boot